Aureum01/SimpleProto/README.md

 ```

 ## Notes
-- This tool is for educational and testing purposes only.
-Use it responsibly and ensure proper authorization when testing third-party applications.
+- Use responsibly
-- The script will not modify any application data; it only logs potential vulnerabilities to the console.
+- It only logs potential vulnerabilities to the console.

 ## Troubleshooting
 - If no issues are detected but you suspect vulnerabilities, ensure the script is pasted correctly and refresh the page before re-running.
-- If the application uses minified or obfuscated JavaScript, consider loading the unminified source code for better results.
+- Tested via Chrome, Chromium, and Firefox

 Happy Testing!